Strengthening Institutional Infrastructure for an Innovation Ecosystem

 Innovation ecosystems encompass the economic, social, political, organizational, and institutional elements that, influence the development and diffusion of innovations.
 African researchers are under pressure to focus research towards commercial applications even though most institutions in Africa do not still have appropriate institutional framework for innovation ecosystems.

-This project aims to strengthen the institutional infrastructure for a sustainable innovation ecosystem that can support graduates of the Partnership for Skills in Applied Sciences, Engineering and Technology (PASET) programme and the Africa Centre of Excellence for Oilfield Chemicals Research (ACE-CEFOR) to engage in applied research for sustainable development of the oil and gas industry in Sub-Saharan African.
+This project aims to strengthen the institutional infrastructure for a sustainable innovation ecosystem that can support graduates of the Partnership for Skills in Applied Sciences, Engineering and Technology (PASET) programme and the Africa Centre of Excellence for Oilfield Chemicals Research (ACE-CEFOR) to engage in applied research for sustainable development of the oil and gas industry in Sub-Saharan Africa.
 The project shall also train faculty members, transform research results from laboratory through patenting to commercialization through the existing and emerging University-Industry partnerships, and develop a framework for a sustainable innovation ecosystem.

 These objectives will be achieved through workshops for writing competitive grant proposals and innovative research, patenting and commercialization of research outputs, University-Industry consultative/stakeholders’ meetings, and post-doctoral internship programmes for exceptional PASET and ACE-CEFOR graduates.